BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model

 \section{Related Work}

-\point{Algorithms for the trusted curator model} Researchers have developed numerous differentially private algorithms operating in the trusted curator model that result in useful data for a variety of applications.
-For example, \cite{korolova2012protecting, korolova2009releasing, gotz2012publishing, meng2016privacy} address the problem of publishing a subset of the data contained in a search log with differential privacy guarantees; \cite{privbasis} and \cite{bhaskar2010discovering} propose approaches for frequent item identification; \cite{fan2014monitoring} propose an approach for monitoring aggregated web browsing activities; and so on.
+\point{Algorithms for the trusted curator model} Researchers have developed numerous privacy-preserving algorithms operating in the trusted curator model that result in useful data for a variety of applications.
+Specifically, the works of \cite{ korolova2009releasing, gotz2012publishing, korolova2012protecting} pioneered the study of search log data release with differential privacy guarantees; the works of \cite{privbasis} and \cite{bhaskar2010discovering} proposed approaches for privacy-preserving frequent item identification, and so on.\\

-\point{Algorithms for the local model} Although the demand for privacy-preserving algorithms operating in the local model has increased in recent years, particularly among practitioners~\cite{wired, cnet}, fewer such algorithms are known~\cite{warner1965randomized, hsu2012distributed, duchi2013local, erlingsson2014rappor, bassily2015local}.
-Furthermore, the utility of the resulting data obtained through these algorithms is significantly limited compared to what is possible in the trusted curator model, as shown experimentally~\cite{fanti2016building, kairouz2016discrete} and theoretically~\cite{kairouz2014}.

-The recent work of~\cite{qin2016heavy} also takes a two-stage approach: first, spend some part of the privacy budget to learn a candidate head list and then use the remaining privacy budget to refine the probability estimates of the candidates.
-However, that's where the similarities with \tool end, as~\cite{qin2016heavy} focuses entirely on the local model (and thus has to use entirely different algorithms from ours for each stage) and addresses the problem of estimating probabilities of queries, rather than the more challenging problem of estimating probabilities of query-URL pairs.
+\point{Algorithms for the local model} Although some progress has been made in developing privacy-preserving algorithms operating in the local model~\cite{warner1965randomized, duchi2013local, erlingsson2014rappor, bassily2015local}, the utility of the resulting data is limited~\cite{fanti2016building, kairouz2016discrete}.
+Furthermore, it is known that for fixed desired differential privacy parameters, the elimination of the trusted data collector comes at the cost of diminished utility~\cite{kairouz2014, klnrs}.
+Very recently, much attention has been given to the heavy hitters problem in the local differential privacy setting both from a theoretical and an applied perspective \cite{wang2017ldpheavyhitter, bassily2017practical, jia2018calibrate}.
+Since \tool came prior to these recent works, we did not compare our results against theirs\footnote{We note that the new algorithms proposed could be directly applied as the local group's sub-algorithm to improve the utility of \tool.}. \\